 I do this almost everytime I go to an event.
 It ensures I can be a part of the party!

-On that note, I also am also sure to bring my own dessert and snacks to make sure I am not left out in any part of the experience.
+On that note, I also make sure to bring my own dessert and snacks to make sure I am not left out in any part of the experience.

-I’ve been known to bring my own chips and salsa, dairy-free and gluten-free ice cream, etc.
+I’ve been known to bring my own chips and salsa, ice cream, cookies and more.

 This is probably the hardest tip to abide by.
 Don’t worry, I’ve been there.
 I’ve been mean-mugged by someone’s grandma for not touching my mac and cheese.

-Sorry not sorry, I’m not going to poison myself to satisfy someone’s ego.
+Sorry not sorry, I’m not going to cause harm to myself to satisfy someone’s ego.

 This goes for all the dishes you are unsure about.
 Stay on the safe side and just say no.

 Be sure you thank your host profusely for accommodating your needs.

 Let them know you appreciate everything they did.
 If you’re able to identify specific things that they did, try to bring those up!
 It will help them know you saw them, and it will help them know what will be helpful in the future.